 Originally especially in Church militant (early 15c., chirche militans), which is the Church on earth, seen as engaged in warfare with the devil, the flesh, and worldly powers of temptation and unrighteousness.
 The Church triumphant (1550s) is the collective body of saints now glorified in heaven.

-"one engaged in war or strife," c.
-1600, from militant (adj.); in a political sense, it is attested by 1907.
+c.
+1600, "one engaged in war or strife," from militant (adj.); in the political sense of "one seeking change by use or advocacy of direct action" it is attested by 1909.